Examples¶

 Real-world applications¶

-Bayer filter de-interleaving of raw images
+Bayer filter de-interleaving of raw pixels from CMOS image sensors;

 Pulse calling of single-molecule events¶